rlowrance/rlowrance.github.io/_posts/2021-04-16-organizing-files-for-a-project.md

 Each project folder has within it at its top level three
 folders: one call "work", another called "output", and a third called "input."
 Typically there are no other top-level folders in a project folder.

+In the remainder of this post, I'll describe those subfolders.
+A project folder might contains a few top-level files, and I'll describe those next.
+Then comes a summary of the structure of a project folder, some notes on how to use the project folders, and a discussion of prior work.

 # The work folder